Home

 • All rehome Ragdolls that have been allowed access to outside will be tested for FIV and FeLV before being placed into a new home.

-• Where the breeder of the Ragdoll is known and with the owner’s permission, we will contact the breeder to inform them we have been asked to rehome one of their Ragdolls.
+• Where the breeder of the Ragdoll is known, at the discretion of the UKRCC and with the owner’s permission, we will contact the breeder to inform them we have been asked to rehome one of their Ragdolls.
 Where the owner requests confidentiality, this will always be respected.
-In such cases we will contact the breeder, but not divulge the details of the Ragdoll or name or contact details of the owner.

 • All owners giving up their Ragdoll will be asked to complete and sign a handover agreement.
 This agreement must be handed to the adopter when the handover takes place.

-• The handover and rehoming agreements, together with the donations, must be sent to the UKRCC registered address within 14 days of the adoption.
+• The handover and rehoming agreements, together with the donations, must be sent to the UKRCC registered address within five days of the adoption.

 • We will work to support and advise adopters once they have rehomed a Ragdoll, offering advice and information whenever needed, for the life of the Ragdoll.